What is Bitcoin (BTC)?

 TLDR

-Bitcoin (BTC) is the first decentralized cryptocurrency, designed as a peer-to-peer electronic cash system that operates without intermediaries like banks.
+Bitcoin (BTC) is the first decentralized cryptocurrency, enabling peer-to-peer transactions without intermediaries through blockchain technology.

 Deep Dive